abinvda/robot-localization-and-kalman-particle-filter/README.md

-# AI_Robotics_Udacity
+# Artificial Intelligence for Robotics

-Course quizes for Udacity course Artificial Intelligence for Robotics
+This repo contains my solutions for the localization and control problems from the course Artificial Intelligence for Robotics.